8ctopus/php-sandbox/README.md

     - apache2
     - php with xdebug
     - composer
-- database server: mariadb - 188Mb
+- database server: MariaDB - 188Mb

 Both images are based on Alpine linux.

+## cool feature

+Apache, php and MariaDB configuration files are all exposed on the host computer and all changes are immediately applied.

 ## start development environment